ZeldaIV/AuthServer/README.md

 AuthServer is meant to provide a web user interface for adding users, clients and resources to provide authorization and authentication for any app, api or other client.

-Hopefully it should be fairly quickly to get it running using docker-compose in the end.

-**I do hope to improve on this in the future**

 There are a few things you need to configure before running:

-inside the docker folder copy the *db.env* file to *secret.db.env* and set your credentials inside
+Inside the docker folder copy the *db.env* file to *secret.db.env* and set your credentials inside

 In docker/secret.db.env
 * `MYSQL_ROOT_PASSWORD=[YOUR_DB_ROOT_PASSWORD]`
 * `MYSQL_USER=[YOUR_DB_USER]`
 * `MYSQL_PASSWORD=[YOUR_DB_USER_PASSWORD]`

-inside the docker folder copy the *web.env* file to *secret.web.env* and set your credentials inside
+Inside the docker folder copy the *web.env* file to *secret.web.env* and set your credentials inside

 In docker/secret.web.env:
 * `ASPNETCORE_Kestrel__Certificates__Default__Password=[your pfx password]`